gvwilson/btt/src/fired/index.md

 I hope you're never fired, or if you are, that the company handles it professionally.
-In case they don't, these rules are based on [my experience being fired by DataCamp][buzzfeed-datacamp] and on what friends and colleagues went through there and at other companies.
+In case they don't, these rules are based on [my experience being fired by DataCamp][buzzfeed_datacamp] and on what friends and colleagues went through there and at other companies.
 Remember: however much you like your job, it won't love you back [%b Jaffe2021 %]